samnatale3/basic-landing-page/README.md

 # Basic Landing Page

 This is a sample of a landing page for a website.
-It was designed following the Odin Project brief, exercise 2.
+It was designed following the Odin Project brief.

 ## Demo